Time-Crystalline Phase in a Single-Band Holographic Superconductor

-Building on this controlled reduction, we have presented a self-contained derivation of boundary effective ordinary differential equations governing driven, homogeneous dynamics of a single-band holographic superi. conductor, with all coefficients fixed from first principles and appropriate rescalings.
+Building on this controlled reduction, we have presented a self-contained derivation of boundary effective ordinary differential equations governing driven, homogeneous dynamics of a single-band holographic superconductor, with all coefficients fixed from first principles and appropriate rescalings.
 A multiple-scale analysis of these equations predicts robust subharmonic (time-crystalline) responses, in quantitative agreement with numerical simulations.
 The formalism is readily generalizable to multi-band holographic superconductors, as well as to inhomogeneous or finite-size drive geometries.
 Extensions incorporating momentum-dependent couplings, finite-size effects, or more realistic lattice structures can be implemented within the same framework \cite{Wen:2013ufa,Zhang:2025hkb}.

 Beyond the minimal setup considered here, several physically motivated directions merit further investigation.
 Finite-temperature extensions could clarify crossover behavior and the fate of time-crystalline responses near criticality\footnote{We thank \cite{Jeong:2023las} for pointing out their holographic approach on Anderson-Higgs mechanism, where a crossover of Higgs mode was observed at about half $T_c$.
 We do not expect to observe this crossover since we have chosen the fixing chemical potential such that boundary temperature is not far away from $T_c$.}, while coupling to competing orders---such as charge density waves or nematic phases---may generate richer dynamical phase diagrams.
 Such studies could establish connections to experimentally observed nonequilibrium phenomena in bilayer graphene, moiré materials, and related strongly correlated systems \cite{Zhao:2023}.
 These extensions may also shed light on the interplay between driven superconductivity and other collective modes in complex quantum materials.